Cadbury: Schweppes merger (1969)

 In 1978, the company acquired Peter Paul, the third largest chocolate manufacturer in the United States for $58 million, which gave it a 10 per cent share of the world's largest confectionery market.
 The successful Wispa chocolate bar was launched in the North East of England in 1981, and nationwide in 1984.
 In 1982, trading profits were greater outside of Britain than in the UK for the first time.

 In 1986, Cadbury Schweppes sold its Beverages and Foods division to a management buyout known as Premier Brands for £97 million.
 This saw the company divest itself of such brands as Typhoo Tea, Kenco, Smash and Hartley Chivers jam.
 It also saw Premier take the licence for production of Cadbury brand biscuits and drinking chocolate.

 An English Heritage blue plaque commemorating one of the founder's sons Richard Cadbury was installed in Edgbaston, Birmingham in 2002.

 Meanwhile, Schweppes switched its alliance in the UK from Pepsi to Coca-Cola, taking a 51 per cent stake in the joint venture Coca-Cola Schweppes.
 The acquisition of Canada Dry doubled its worldwide drinks market share, and it took a 30 per cent stake in Dr Pepper.
 As a result of these acquisitions, Cadbury Schweppes became the third largest soft drinks manufacturer in the world.
-In August 1988, the company sold its U.S. confectionery operations to Hershey's for $284.5 million cash plus the assumption of $30 million in debt.
+In August 1988, the company sold its U.S. confectionery operations to Hershey's for $284.5 million cash plus the assumption of $30 million in debt, while it purchased the French business Choclat Poulain in the same year.

 In 1992, company chairman Sir Adrian Cadbury produced the Cadbury Report (via the Cadbury committee set up by the London Stock Exchange), a code of best practice which served as a basis for reform of corporate governance around the world.
 In 1993, Cadbury Schweppes acquired A&W. In 1995, Cadbury Schweppes acquired Dr Pepper/Seven-Up Companies.
 In 1999, Cadbury Schweppes sold its worldwide beverage businesses to The Coca-Cola Company except in North America and continental Europe for $700 million.
+In the same year, the company purchased E. Wedel and their factory in Praga, from PepsiCo for US$76.5 million.

 Snapple, Mistic and Stewart's (formerly Cable Car Beverage) were sold by Triarc to Cadbury Schweppes in 2000 for $1.45 billion.
 In October of that same year, Cadbury Schweppes purchased Royal Crown from Triarc.
 In 2003, Cadbury Schweppes acquired Adams, the US chewing gum operations of Pfizer Inc., for $4.2 billion, making Cadbury the world's biggest confectionery company.
 In 2005, Cadbury Schweppes acquired Green & Black's for £20 million.